 Racial and Social Justice Initiatives

-As a firm, Vinson & Elkins stands in support of our Black attorneys and staff, and our communities that have been, and continue to be, deeply impacted by racial injustice and police brutality.
-The tragic deaths of George Floyd, Breonna Taylor, Ahmaud Arbery, and other people of color have shone a harsh light on the systemic societal injustices that must be addressed if we hope to build a society that provides equal justice and equal opportunities for all.
-We recognize that Black communities especially, including our colleagues and clients, are deeply impacted by these ongoing events.
+As a firm, Vinson & Elkins stands in support of our attorneys and staff of color, and our diverse communities that have been, and continue to be, deeply impacted by racial injustice, police brutality, and hate crimes.
+The tragic deaths of George Floyd, Breonna Taylor, Ahmaud Arbery, and others, and the horrific rise in violence against members of the Asian community over the course of the pandemic continue to shine a harsh light on the systemic racial injustices that must be addressed if we hope to build a society that provides equal justice and equal opportunities for all.
+We recognize that communities of color, including our colleagues and clients, are deeply impacted by these ongoing events.

-We are steadfast in our conviction that there is no room in our organization or society for racism, discrimination, or injustice toward Black people or other people of color.
+We are steadfast in our conviction that there is no room in our organization or society for racism, discrimination, or injustice toward people of color.
 It is clear that as a law firm and as individuals, we must do more, and we will use our platform to continue the conversation and assist our communities in the path forward.

 ACTION WE ARE TAKING